-Renfrew Town Hall is an architectural gem, dominating the Renfrew skyline with its Disney-esque towers and intricate facade.
+Renfrew Town Hall and Museum is an architectural gem.
+It’s a highlight of the the Renfrew skyline with its Disney-esque tower.

 Renfrew Town Hall has some stunning Victorian features and beautiful decor.
 It’s the perfect space to host an event.
 The main hall can accommodate up to 240 people.
 The Upper Lounge, Committee Room and Lesser Hall are all ideal spaces for smaller events.